-Avoiding anticholinergic toxicity is one good way to lower your risk of developing dementia.
-Learn more about what this is and how it can negatively affect your brain health.
+Anticholinergic drugs are dementia medications to avoid if you want to lower your risk of toxicity.
+Learn more about what these drugs are and how they can negatively affect your brain health.

 In this article: